 If you pre-purchase a timed Eiffel Tower ticket, be sure to get to the base of the Eiffel Tower for that time.
 There are entry lines for those with pre-booked tickets.
 When planning your arrival, be sure to take into account the initial security check which can take 30 minutes or so.

-Eiffel Tower tickets often book out well in advance, especially in the summer, holidays, and other peak visitor times.
+Eiffel Tower tickets, specifically elevator tickets, often book out well in advance, especially in the summer, holidays, and other peak visitor times.
 So be sure to book well in advance unless you are flexible with the date and time of your visit.

 What to do if Eiffel Tower Tickets are Sold Out Online?